ForgeRock/sdk-sample-apps/todo-api/README.md

 1. Create a public (SPA) OAuth client for the web app: no secret, scopes of `openid profile email`, implicit consent enabled, and no "token authentication endpoint method".
 2. Create a confidential (Node.js) OAuth client for the API server: with a secret, default scope of `am-introspect-all-tokens`, and `client_secret_basic` as the "token authentication endpoint method".

-#### Create your Authentication Journeys/Trees

-1. Login
-2. Register

-Note: The sample app currently supports the following callbacks only:

-- NameCallback
-- PasswordCallback

 ### Configure Your `.env` File

 Change the name of `.env.example` to `.env` and replace the bracketed values (e.g. `<<<helper-text>>>`) with your values.